Resources for the Future: Leadership

+William Pizer was named president and CEO in 2024.

 Richard Newell joined RFF as president on September 1, 2016.
 He was previously the Gendell Professor of Energy and Environmental Economics at Duke University and Founding Director of its Energy Initiative and Energy Data Analytics Lab.
 From 2009 to 2011, he served as the administrator of the US Energy Information Administration, the agency responsible for official US government energy statistics and analysis.
 He also served as the senior economist for energy and environment on the President's Council of Economic Advisers and was a senior fellow, and later a board member, at RFF.

 Philip R. Sharp served as president from 2005 to 2016.
 Before joining RFF, Sharp served 10 terms as a member of the United States House of Representatives from Indiana (1975 to 1995).
 He then joined the faculty of the John F. Kennedy School of Government and the Institute of Politics at Harvard University.
 As of 2010, Sharp is co-chair of the Energy Board of the Keystone Center and serves on the board of directors of the Duke Energy Corporation and the Energy Foundation.
 He is also a member of the Cummins Science and Technology Advisory Council and serves on the advisory board of the Institute of Nuclear Power Operations and on the external advisory board of the Massachusetts Institute of Technology Energy Initiative.
 He is a member of the Blue Ribbon Commission on America's Nuclear Future and the U.S. Partnership for Renewable Energy Finance.
 He was an inaugural inductee into the Energy Efficiency Forum Hall of Fame in 2009.

 Paul R. Portney served as president of RFF from 1995 to 2005.
 Portney joined the research staff of RFF in 1972.
 From 1986 to 1989 he headed two of its research divisions, and in 1989 he became its vice president.
 In June 2005, Portney became dean of the Eller College of Management at the University of Arizona.
 One journalist assessed Portney's tenure at RFF by saying that "he never shied away from using the facts to challenge business interests that reflexively opposed all regulation, or environmental groups that never met one they didn't like".